Critically slow operator dynamics in constrained many-body systems

-Recently, a class of constrained fracton systems~\cite{nandkishore2019_fractons,pretko2020_fracton, chamon2005_glass,haah2011_code,yoshida2013_fractal,vijay2015_topo,Vijay16,pretko2018_elasticity} that conserve both a charge and its associated dipole moment~\cite{pretko2017_subdim,pretko2018_gaugprinciple,pretko_witten,williamson2019_fractonic} have been shown -- theoretically and in quantum simulation experiments -- to exhibit unconventional transport properties, such as localization~\cite{Sala19,khemani20192d,Rakovszky20,scherg2020_kinetic} and subdiffusive relaxation~\cite{gromov2020_fractonhydro,feldmeier2020anomalous, morningstar2020_kinetic,zhang_2020,moudgalya2021_spectral,Guardado20}.
+Recently, a class of constrained fracton systems~\cite{nandkishore2019_fractons,pretko2020_fracton, chamon2005_glass,haah2011_code,yoshida2013_fractal,vijay2015_topo,Vijay16,pretko2018_elasticity} that conserve both a charge and its associated dipole moment~\cite{pretko2017_subdim,pretko2018_gaugprinciple,pretko_witten,williamson2019_fractonic} have been shown -- theoretically and in quantum simulation experiments -- to exhibit unconventional transport properties, such as localization~\cite{Sala19,khemani20192d,Rakovszky20,scherg2021_kinetic} and subdiffusive relaxation~\cite{gromov2020_fractonhydro,feldmeier2020anomalous, morningstar2020_kinetic,zhang_2020,moudgalya2021_spectral,Guardado20}.
 The former is due to a `strong fragmentation' of the Hilbert space into disjoint subsectors~\cite{Sala19,khemani20192d} while the latter is a more generic consequence of dipole conservation for transport~\cite{gromov2020_fractonhydro,feldmeier2020anomalous}.
 Given the impact of charge conservation on OTOCs, these observations raise the interesting question whether also the universal aspects of operator dynamics may be modified in the presence of constraints.

 In this work, we find such new behavior in the operator dynamics of a one-dimensional, dipole-conserving chain.
 As demonstrated in Ref.~\cite{morningstar2020_kinetic}, such systems can be tuned from an ergodic phase with subdiffusive transport to a localized phase as a function of density.
-We use classically simulable automaton circuits~\cite{gopalakrishnan2018_operator,Gopalakrishnan_2018,Iaconis19,iaconis2020quantum,iaconis2020_measurement} to determine the spread of the operator front in these different regimes.
+We use classically simulable automaton circuits~\cite{gopalakrishnan2018_operator,Gopalakrishnan_2018,Iaconis19,iaconis2021_complexity,iaconis2020_measurement} to determine the spread of the operator front in these different regimes.
 While the OTOC front propagates ballistically at long times in the ergodic phase and freezes in the localized phase, we find the critical point between the two phases to be characterized by a \textit{sub-ballistic} spread, see \fig{fig:1}.
-We provide a phenomenological model that explains these results via the effects of long-lived and localized rare regions, leading to a description of the moving front in terms of a biased random walk with long waiting times.
-Based on this description, we derive an exponent for the sub-ballistic spread as well as the time scale up to which this critical dynamics is visible even away from the critical point, in agreement with our numerical results.\\
+We provide a phenomenological model that explains these numerical results via the effects of long-lived and localized rare regions, leading to a description of the moving front in terms of a biased random walk with long waiting times.\\